fluxcd/flagger/docs/gitbook/usage/progressive-delivery.md

 **Note** that if you apply new changes to the deployment during the canary analysis, Flagger will restart the analysis.

+A canary deployment is triggered by changes in any of the following objects:
+* Deployment PodSpec (container image, command, ports, env, resources, etc)
+* ConfigMaps mounted as volumes or mapped to environment variables
+* Secrets mounted as volumes or mapped to environment variables

 You can monitor all canaries with:

 ```bash